Constitution Act, 1871: Section 3: Alteration of provincial boundaries

-Parliament's powers in relation to the territories
+Section 4: Parliament's powers in relation to the territories

-Section 4 provides that the Parliament of Canada "may from time to time make provision for the administration, peace, order and good government of any territory not for the time being included in any Province".
+Section 4 gives Parliament the power to legislate for the "administration, peace, order and good government of any territory not for the time being included in any Province".
 There are currently three territories which are part of Canada, but which are not part of any province: the Northwest Territories, Nunavut and Yukon.

-Establishment of new provinces

-Section 2 has likely been replaced by paragraph 42(1)(e) of the Constitution Act, 1982, which provides that an amendment to the Constitution of Canada under the general amending procedure is required to establish a new province "notwithstanding any existing law or practice".
-Parliament used section 2 to establish Alberta and Saskatchewan in 1905.
+The constitutions of the three territories are set out in federal statutes passed under this authority.

+Section 5: Validation of Manitoba Act

 Section 5 retroactively validates the Manitoba Act, 1870.